Vyral/base-template/_posts/2019-03-15-are-we-in-a-sellers-market-like-the-rest-of-the-country.md

 date: 2019-03-15 08:00:00
 tags:
   - Real Estate
-excerpt:
+excerpt: >-
-enclosure: >-
+  While the rest of the country is transitioning from a strong seller’s market into more of a balanced market, this trend doesn’t apply to our Houston marketplace.
-  Unlike the rest of the country, we’re in a strong buyer’s market here in Houston.
-Here’s why.
+enclosure:
 pullquote: >-
   The oil market is a lot like the real estate market—it rises and falls just like home prices do.